terryma/vim-multiple-cursors/README.md

 ### visual mode when multiple lines are selected
   * start: `<C-n>` add _virtual cursors_ on each line
-  * next, skip, prev: unavailable since no word is selected

 You can now change the _virtual cursors_ with **normal mode** commands.
 For instance: `ciw`.